mwkmwkmwk/dynamite/README.rst

 In addition, appending ``+`` to the block type for any of the above (eg.
 ``<name> U+ <exit>``) will mark this block as "heavy" -- its "body" will not be folded into compound conditions, possibly forcing ``goto`` to be used instead.
+Lightwise, appending ``-`` to the block type will mark this block as "light" -- its body will be considered to be completely uninteresting and folded away.